WildMeOrg/wildbook-ia/README.md

 git clone https://github.com/Erotemic/ibeis.git
 cd ibeis

-# Generate the prereq install script
+# Generate the prereq install script (does not install anything)
+#
 ./_scripts/bootstrap.py

-# Run the prereq install script
+# Run the prereq install script (installs prereq libraries)
 ./_scripts/__install_prereqs__.sh

-# Be sure to pull the latest and greatest.
+# Use super_setup.py to pull the latest and greatest from all the respos.
 ./super_setup.py --pull

 # Switch to current development branch